CIF and NIF in Spain: Requirements & Differences

 What is a CIF number in Spain?

-CIF number (Certificado de Identificación Fiscal) is a tax identification number in Spain which is obtained by the companies or legal entities in Spain.
-CIF number is used for opening a bank account, filing taxes, invoices submission and other taxation purposes.
+CIF number (Certificado de Identificación Fiscal) is a tax identification number in Spain, which is obtained by companies or legal entities in Spain.
+A CIF number is used for opening a bank account, filing taxes, issuing invoices, and other taxation purposes.

-CIF number is an 8 digit number in which the first digit indicates the types of business structure or legal entity.
-Next two digits specify the geographical region of Spain where your company is incorporated.
-Next five digits are a unique number.
+CIF number is an 8-digit number in which the first digit indicates the type of business structure or legal entity.
+The next two digits specify the geographical region of Spain where your company is incorporated.
+The next five digits are a unique number.

 Note: In Spain, the CIF number is also accounted as a VAT number.